 Peel, deseed and cut the mango flesh into small (say, 1-cm) cubes.

 Dry roast cumin seeds for a minute on medium flame.
 Let cool to room temperature.

-Peel and grind ginger, dry red chillies and roasted cumin seeds into coarse powder.
+Peel and grind ginger, dry red chilies and roasted cumin seeds into coarse powder.

-In the picture above (clockwise from top-left): jaggery, mango cubes, black salt, ground paste of dry red chillies, ginger and cumin seeds.
+In the picture above (clockwise from top-left): jaggery, mango cubes, black salt, ground paste of dry red chilies, ginger and cumin seeds.

 Add 1/2 cup of water, jaggery and black salt.
 Bring the mixture to a boil and then let it bubble on low flame, covered.

 After 5 minutes, taste and adjust jaggery/salt or water.
 Cook till the chutney reaches the thickness you want – if all goes well, this will take another minute.

 Let the chutney sit covered till it reaches room temperature.
 Fill into a chutney container and refrigerate.